deads2k/community/contributors/design-proposals/thirdpartyresources.md

 Because of the changes required to meet the goals, there is not a silent auto-migration from the existing TPR to the new TPR.
 It will be possible, but it will be manual.
 At a high level, you simply:
+ 1. Stop all clients from writing to TPR (revoke edit rights for all users) and stop controllers.
- 1. get all your TPR-data
+ 2. Get all your TPR-data.
+ `$ kubectl get TPR --all-namespaces -o yaml > data.yaml`
- 2. delete the old TPR-data
+ 3. Delete the old TPR-data.
+ `$ kubectl delete TPR --all --all-namespaces`
- 3. delete the old TPR-registration
+ 4. Delete the old TPR-registration.
+ `$ kubectl delete TPR/name`
- 4. create a new TPR-registration
+ 5. Create a new TPR-registration.
+ `$ kubectl create -f new_tpr.name`
- 5. recreate your new TPR-data
+ 6. Recreate your new TPR-data.
+ `$ kubectl create -f data.yaml`
+ 7. Restart controllers.

 There are a couple things that you'll need to consider:
  1. Garbage collection.
 You may have created links that weren't respected by